Caring for an elderly parent can be difficult but even more so when they are resistive and refuse help.

 Don’t get me wrong, it still didn’t make it easy when the actual time came.
 But we like to think that she wasn’t as resistant as she would have been if we had not been talking to her about this topic.

-But, knowing my mother – we are sure that if we had not been conversing with her for years – she probably would have never opened the door for that PT.
+But, knowing my mother, we are sure that if we had not been having these difficult conversations with her for years, she probably would have never opened the door for that PT.